kmarekspartz/kyle.marek-spartz.org/about.md

 Speech and cognition research.
 Primary developer, REST server and web application for psychological examination, data collection, and analysis.
-Integrated server with iOS and Windows clients.
+Integrated server with Twilio, iOS, and Windows clients.

 **University of Minnesota [Computer Science and Engineering](http://www.cs.umn.edu/index.php), 2012-2013**